volker-carstein/TLSCertHound/README.md

 Query crt.sh for certificates related to a domain.
 Supports recursive subdomain discovery, adaptive throttling, and resumable runs.

 positional arguments:
   domain                Domain name to query (e.g. example.com) or keyword (e.g. "google").
-Used as root for recursion.
+Used for query / as root for recursion.
+Ignored if --domain-file is present

 options:
   -h, --help            show this help message and exit

-Advanced options:
+Recursive mode options:
   --recursive           Enable recursive subdomain discovery from certificate data.
   --depth DEPTH         Max recursion depth when --recursive is set (default: unlimited).